flextype/docs.flextype.org/site/entries/en/themes/theme-variables/entry.md

 ---
 title: Theme Variables
+description: When you are designing a theme, Flextype gives you access to all sorts of objects and variables from within your Twig templates.
+The Twig templating framework provides powerful ways to read and manipulate these objects and variables.
 ---

 When you are designing a theme, Flextype gives you access to all sorts of objects and variables from within your Twig templates.
 The Twig templating framework provides powerful ways to read and manipulate these objects and variables.